 What Is A Premier League Futures Bet?

 A futures bet is made in advance of an event.
-In this case, you’re looking at the odds to win the Premier League.
-It can be said that all bets are made on future events.
-Except, in this case, you can bet weeks or even months beforehand.
+In this case, you’re looking at the odds to win the upcoming Premier League title.
+Premier League title futures odds will look similar to this at your sportsbook:

 Premier League Odds FAQ